-The testimony lies in Jenny Ravenswood’s heart, the pharmacist proprietor of HealthSave Norman Park Chemist, who led a joint effort to donate 3000 face masks to the Brisbane community.
+The testimony comes from Jenny Ravenswood’s heart, the pharmacist proprietor of HealthSave Norman Park Chemist, who led a joint effort to donate 3000 face masks to the Brisbane community.

-Ms Ravenswood and her team benefited members of the Rail, Tram and Bus Union QLD Branch, the Hawthorne Micah Project, the Norman Park Uniting Church Open Pantry, and local community.
+Ms Ravenswood and her team benefited the Rail, Tram and Bus Union QLD Branch, the Hawthorne Micah Project, the Norman Park Uniting Church Open Pantry, and the local community.

-“Our business core value of servitude is embodied by every team member, and donating the face masks was an instinctive executive decision to make and positively welcomed by all,” she said.
+“Every team member embodies our business core value of servitude, and donating the face masks was an instinctive executive decision to make and positively welcomed by all,” she said.

 “We were all more than pleased to have given back to the wonderful community that has supported us throughout this challenging year.”